 The Education Minnesota Foundation for Excellence in Teaching and Learning was established in 1992 as the MEA Children’s Foundation.
 It is affiliated with Education Minnesota, but functions independently as a nonprofit corporation.

-It is funded through Education Minnesota members and donations from individuals and organizations that believe in the mission of the Foundation, supporting initiatives by Education Minnesota members, and promoting access for learners and excellence in teaching in Minnesota.
+It is funded through Education Minnesota members and donations from individuals and organizations that believe in the mission of the Foundation, promoting educators’ innovation and achievement focused on the practices of equity and inclusion..

 The decisions about funding and management of the Foundation rests with a Board of Trustees.
 The Board of Trustees is made up of eight K-12 teachers, one ESP at-large member, one higher education at-large member, one at-large member, one retired at-large member, and the officers of Education Minnesota.
 You can read about the board below.